saeghe/saeghe/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Saeghe, please send an email to [Morteza Poussaneh](mailto:morteza@protonmail.com?subject=[GitHub]%20Security%20Vulnerabilities%20Report).
+If you discover a security vulnerability within Saeghe, please email [Morteza Poussaneh](mailto:morteza@protonmail.com?subject=[GitHub]%20Security%20Vulnerabilities%20Report).
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct